 I love pre-fermented granola for breakfast.
 It’s quick, healthy and filling, with a deliciously crunchy taste that pairs nicely with fresh fruit and milk kefir (my preferred way to eat it).

 I started pre-fermenting granola because it makes the oats easier to digest, so I don’t feel sluggish and full after breakfast.
 However, I quickly discovered that it is also great way to make a crunchy toasted cereal without using a ton of sweetener.
-The pre-fermenting process causes the oats to break down and clump together in a way that reminds me of store bought cereals.
-I suspect that all granola factories start with soaked oats!
+The pre-fermenting process causes the oats to break down and clump together in granola clusters.

 - 8 cups of rolled oats (see notes)

 - Filtered water to fully moisten (about 2 cups)